A B2B Content Marketing Strategy That Works in 2025

 Define Your Buyer Personas

 Once you have your ICP completed, it’s time to move on to buyer personas.
-Every marketer is familiar with the term “persona” but few actually approach them the right way.
-Personas should focus not on arbitrary individual traits but rather what people are trying to accomplish in their roles.
+Every marketer is familiar with the term “persona”, but few actually approach them the right way.
+Personas should focus not on arbitrary individual traits but rather on what people are trying to accomplish in their roles.

-As you can see, you’ll likely have more than one buyer persona under each of your ICPs.
+You’ll likely have more than one buyer persona under each of your ICPs.
 Every persona requires tailored messaging that aligns with the specific motivations of someone in that role for seeking your solution.
-B2B purchase decisions are a big deal to the people who make them — not only do they require a significant financial investment, they have larger impacts on that person’s entire organization.
+B2B purchase decisions are a big deal to the people who make them — not only do they require a significant financial investment, but they also have larger impacts on that person’s entire organization.

 When you craft content that resonates with your buyer’s unique needs and motivations, you put their minds at ease and increase the likelihood that they’ll make a purchase.